 An analysis by the Financial Post says Poloz may wait for US to make the first move in raising its key interest rate.
 However, in a speech in Charlottetown last week, Poloz seemed dumbfounded by the US economy, saying “the U.S. economy is slightly puzzling right now,” and finishing with “that’s why I’m not offering you a new forecast today.”

 What does this mean for you?
 Nothing new.
 Since there’s no change, it’s business as usual.
 But in his speech in Charlottetown, Mr. Poloz did highlight how lower interest rates and cheaper gasoline are helping Canadians.
 He said a household renewing a $100,000 mortgage is saving $250 a year on interest payments after the bank’s January rate cut and lower gasoline prices are saving households $500 a year.

-The next interest rate announcement is scheduled for July 15, 2015.
+The next Bank of Canada interest rate announcement is scheduled for July 15, 2015.
 It will be accompanied by the BoC’s quarterly Monetary Policy Report outlining a more detailed forecast for the Canadian economy and future direction of interest rates.